Discover the brain-boosting benefits of walking

 And (of course) we believe a walking holiday is the ultimate in brain-boosting travel.

 Inspired to go out for a walk?
 Great!
 Do it today, put your trainers on and enjoy a walk in the park, switch all or part of your work commute or use your lunch breaks to go for short walks.
 You can also plan a walking trip!
+If you need any more information or any help for planning your next walking (or cycling!) adventure, do not hesitate to get in touch with us.

 This is an updated version of a blog post which was originally posted in 2016.